FOSSEE/st-scripts/using python modules/script.rst

     from scipy import *

 So in practice it is always good to use function names instead of asterisk or star.
-As if we use asterisk to import from a particular module then it will replace any existing functions with the same name in our name-space.
+If we use asterisk to import from a particular module then it will replace any existing functions with the same name in our name-space.